Jamesclark32/db-shell/README.md

 You can exit the interface at any time by typing `exit`.

+## Working with Multiple Connections
+If you have multiple connections defined in your Laravel application, you can easily switch between them by typing 'connections'.

+A listing of connections will be displayed, and a prompt to select one presented.

 ## Value Added
 When compared to using the traditional MySQL CLI client, db-shell offers a few small niceties.